 The need for a robust identity security and access management (IAM) strategy is one of the central concerns of securing enterprise IT.

-Strong identity solutions can help firms boost their productivity by streamlining user access in additional to strengthening the overall security of the organization.
+Strong identity solutions can help firms boost their productivity by streamlining user access in addition to strengthening the overall security of the organization.

 Walking a Fine Line